2020PB/police-brutality/reports/Oregon.md

 The third link shows some stun grenades recovered by protestors and, in parallel, the candles lit at the park for the vigil.

-tags: protestor, flashbangs, shoot, projectile
+tags: protestor, stun-grenade, shoot, projectile

 id: or-portland-58